-As soon as we left Tim’s birthday lunch at Table 3 last week, we began plotting ways to re-create part of our appetizer: the savory lentils beneath our crispy duck confit.
+As soon as we left Tim’s birthday lunch last week, we began plotting ways to re-create part of our appetizer: the savory lentils beneath our crispy duck confit.

-And I guess that makes me my mother’s daughter because, even beyond the lentils, I’ll be darned if half our wedding wasn’t the result of someone else’s great idea on Pinterest.
-The unmatching vintage plates?
-Something I saw on a blog or in a magazine.
-The banquet-style tables?
-Something someone else did, too.
+And I guess this confirms that I am officially my mother’s daughter because, even beyond these culinary projects, I’ll be darned if half our wedding wasn’t the result of someone else’s great idea on Pinterest that I just knew I had to try for myself.

-In the afternoon, in maybe 20 minutes total, we set to work: heating oil, adding tomatoes and almonds and thyme, combining this mixture with the lentils and topping the whole thing with goat cheese.
+In the afternoon, in maybe 20 minutes total, we set to work heating oil, adding tomatoes and almonds and thyme, combining this mixture with the lentils, and topping the whole thing with goat cheese.

-I think the first words out of my mouth were something like, They’re just like those lentils!
+I think the first words out of my mouth were something like, “They’re just like those lentils!”

 - 3 tablespoons olive oil

-- 1 cup of chopped organic grape tomatoes
+- 1 cup halved cherry tomatoes

-- 1/2 cup chopped, salted marcona almonds
+- 1/2 cup chopped Marcona almonds

 - 1 1/2 cups cooked French lentils